valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### vf:Scenario

-A Scenario is used as a grouping mechanism for flows if something non-operational is needed, i.e. anything directly related to a Scenario cannot be executed.
+A Scenario is used as a grouping mechanism for flows.
 It is a loose concept, and can support many situations.
 It can be defined by a ScenarioDefinition.
 It can contain Plans, Processes, Intents, aggregated EconomicEvents.
 A Scenario can also be nested in itself, to support continued zooming out to less detail.
 The uses below are some but probably not all of the possibilities.

 #### vf:Plan

-When Plans are nested in a Scenario, the Scenario can be used to zoom out for less detail in a UX.
-When a Plan is a refinement of a Scenario, the Scenario was chosen as a suggested plan.
+When Plans (which are operational) are nested in a Scenario, the Scenario can be used to zoom out for less detail in a UX.
+When a Plan is a refinement of a Scenario, the Scenario was an earlier estimate or pre-plan.

-#### vf:Process
+#### vf:Process, vf:Intent, vf:EconomicEvent

-When Processes are nested in a Scenario, they are generally higher level processes for aggregated as-is or to-be resource flows for analysis or persuasion.
-Processes would also be nested when they are a suggested Plan.
+When Processes are nested in a Scenario, they are generally higher level processes for aggregated as-is or to-be resource flows, for analysis or persuasion.
+Non-process Intents or EconomicEvents could also be part of these Process higher level flows.

-#### vf:Intent

-A Scenario can nest Processes with Intents that are part of a budget, forecast, suggested plan; or could also nest them directly if they are non-process Intents or used as something like a wish list of Intents, say for large many-agent barter, or when saved for future Proposals.
+Processes and/or Intents could also be nested when they are part of a budget, forecast, or other higher level pre-plan.
+Or with-list Intents might be listed, say for large many-agent barter, or when saved for future Proposals.

-#### vf:EconomicEvent

-When EconomicEvents are inside a Scenario, they tend to be aggregated events for a time period.
-They could either be inputs or outputs of Processes in the Scenario, or be non-process events such as transfer.

 ### Accounting & Reporting